leglorious/jmxtranswiki/OpenTSDBWriter.md

 #OpenTSDBWriter

 ## OpenTSDBWriter

 Metrics are written to OpenTSDB with this writer.
+Optionally, you may use this writer to write to KairosDB out-of-box without any modification.
+Since both KairosDB and OpenTSDB use telnet (line) protocol to push data and format is same.
+Please refer to http://opentsdb.net/docs/build/html/user_guide/writing.html [Section Telnet Under Input Method ] and  http://kairosdb.github.io/kairosdocs/PushingData.html#submitting-data-via-telnet

 ### Limitations